Ebe W. Tunnell (pilot boat): Construction and service

-When the Pennsylvania was purchased by the United States Navy on May 23, 1898 from the Philadelphia Pilots' Association, she was replaced by the two remaining pilot boats, the Ebe W. Tunnell and the J. Henry Edmunds.
+When the Pennsylvania was purchased by the United States Navy on May 23, 1898 from the Philadelphia Pilots' Association, she was replaced by the two remaining pilot boats, the Ebe W. Tunnell and J. Henry Edmunds.
 The Philadelphia Pilots' Association took good care of her.
-In November 1899 they placed her on the railway at the Jackson and Sharp Company for general overhauling and repairs.
+In November 1899, they placed her on the railway at the Jackson and Sharp Company for general overhauling and repairs.

 End of service

-In 1909, in the age of steam, the sailboat Ebe W. Tunnell had outlived its usefulness and was sold for $500.00.
-She became a houseboat for a group of men working in the Chesapeake Bay.
+In 1909, in the age of steam, the sailboat Ebe W. Tunnell had outlived her usefulness and was sold for $500.00.
+She became a houseboat for a group of men working in Chesapeake Bay.